-Among New York’s vibrant tapestry of ethnic communities, there is a special place known as “Little Colombia.”
-This stretch along Roosevelt Avenue, from 79th to 84th Streets, has earned its nickname due to the significant Colombian population residing in the area.
+Woven into New York’s vibrant tapestry of ethnic communities, there is a special place known as “Little Colombia.”
+This stretch along Roosevelt Avenue, from 79th to 84th Streets, has earned its nickname due to the significant Colombian population living in the area.

 Over the years, Colombian immigrants have made Jackson Heights their home, creating a strong and thriving community.